MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 > [!NOTE]
 > A direct connection with your credentials is all that's necessary for testing.

 The SAP ERP connector is designed to be used by multiple users of an application; therefore, the connections aren't shared.
-The user credentials are provided in the connection, while other details required to connect to the SAP system (like the server details, security configuration) are provided as part of the action.
+The user credentials are provided in the connection, while other details required to connect to the SAP system (like the server details or security configuration) are provided as part of the action.

 Enabling single sign-on (SSO) makes it easy to refresh data from SAP while adhering to user-level permissions configured in SAP.
 There are several ways you can set up SSO for streamlined identity and access management.
 Be sure to obtain the necessary administrative privileges in Azure and SAP to set up SSO.